Expert Tips for Managing Knee Osteoarthritis (OA)

 WATCH: The Do’s And Don’ts of Managing Knee OA (1:38)

-DO: Take care of the joint above and below your knee
+4. Take care of the joint above and below your knee

 Your foot, ankle and hip function play a significant role in the development and discomfort of knee osteoarthritis.

 Underlying issues at these joints, such as a muscle weakness or imbalance, can negatively affect your knee.

 Be sure you discuss all your treatment options with your doctor.
 This can include massage, acupuncture, supplements, water therapy, muscle stimulation, or activities such as modified yoga.

 By trying new forms of therapy, you can reduce the need for pain medications.
 In turn, this can help you maintain a positive outlook on your path to recovery.

 2. Don’t ignore worsening or changing symptoms